EmergentSoftware/SQL-Server-Development-Assessment/docs/findings/SQLCodeDevelopment.md

 ## Not Using SSIS
 **Check Id:** [None yet, click here to view the issue](https://github.com/EmergentSoftware/SQL-Server-Development-Assessment/issues/164)

 Use SSIS (SQL Server Integration Service) to move data around.
-You can use stored procedures and SQL Server Agent Jobs instead of SSIS to ETL data but it will make it difficult to orchestrate tasks between different environments.
+You can use stored procedures and SQL Server Agent Jobs instead of SSIS to ETL data, but it will make it difficult to orchestrate tasks between different environments.

 SSIS gives you the ability to create project and package parameters that can be configured in the SSIS catalog Environments.
 SSIS has built in logging and Execution run reports you can access from SSMS (SQL Server Management Studio).